freebasic/fbc/FreeBASIC/readme.txt

       linear algebra, statistics, sorting, differential equations, and a dozen other sub-libraries with mathematical routines

     - GMP - GNU Multiple Precision Arithmetic Library: known as the fastest bignum library

     - SDL - Simple DirectMedia Layer: multimedia library for audio, user input, 3D and 2D gfx (including the sub-libraries such as SDL_Net, SDL_TTF, etc)

     - OpenGL: portable library for developing interactive 2D and 3D graphics games and applications (including support for frameworks such as GLUT and GLFW, plus the GL Extensions)

     - Allegro: game programming library (graphics, sounds, player input, etc)

     - GD, DevIL, FreeImage, GRX and other graphic-related libraries

-    - OpenAL, Fmod, BASS: 2D and 3D sound systems, with support for mod, mp3, ogg, etc
+    - OpenAL, Fmod, BASS: 2D and 3D sound systems, with support for mod, mp3, ogg, midi, etc

     - ODE and Newton - dynamics engines: rigid body dynamics simulation